7 music festivals you have to go to in the Caribbean

 We were fortunate to visit Curacao in 2014 for a couple of days, and while we crammed in as much as we could in the little time we were there, we truly enjoyed every bit of the island.
 Of course you can read about our Curacao trip here and see our amateur video here.

-The Curaçao North Sea Jazz Festival (CNSJ) is a pretty young one, it has been around for five years, but has been growing steadily.
+The Curaçao North Sea Jazz Festival (CNSJ) is a pretty young one, it has been around for seven years (there was no festival in 2017), but has been growing steadily.
 It started in 2010, a spin off, of the popular Rotterdam North Sea Jazz festival.

 Past performers of CNSJ were Enrique Iglesias, Lionel Richie, Gregory Porter, Usher, Bettye LaVette, Wyclef Jean, The Pointer Sisters, Prince, Rod Stewart, Mana, Stevie Wonder, Sting, Carlos Santana, Prince, Rod Stewart, Alicia Keys, John Legend, India Arie, Juanes, Chaka Khan and Ruben Blades.